Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tick bite.
 Photo: Provided by the hospital

 Doctors recommend that if you have a sudden, prolonged high fever, accompanied by chills, headache, body aches; skin congestion, conjunctival congestion... you should see a doctor immediately.
-The typical signs of scrub typhus sores are oval, 0.5 to 2 cm in size, with black scales or peeling scales, forming ulcers with edges, pink bottom, no discharge or little discharge, usually painless, not itchy, localized in soft skin areas such as armpits, chest, neck.
+Typical signs of scrub typhus sores are oval, 0.5 to 2 cm in size, with black scales or peeling, forming a sore with edges, pink bottom, no discharge or little discharge, usually painless, not itchy, located in soft skin areas such as armpits, chest, neck.

-Other signs include skin rash, swollen lymph nodes, enlarged liver and spleen, and in some cases, jaundice.
-In addition, patients often have symptoms of cough, difficulty breathing, and acute respiratory failure leading to death.
+Other signs include skin rash, swollen lymph nodes, enlarged liver and spleen, and in some cases jaundice.
+In addition, patients often have symptoms of cough, difficulty breathing, acute respiratory failure leading to death.

 To prevent the disease, people should regularly clear bushes, destroy epidemic areas, apply insecticide, keep their homes clean, and wash clothes after each use.